reversetwist/.github/profile/README.md

 - Interactive
 - Language-aware

-Join the twist → reverse it, remix it, and reinvent the way knowledge flows.
+Join the Twist → Reverse it, remix it, and reinvent the way knowledge flows.

 ---